 Paramedics and emergency medical technicians (EMTs) care for the sick or injured in emergency medical settings.
 People’s lives often depend on their quick reaction and competent care.
 They respond to emergency calls, performing medical services and transporting patients to medical facilities.
 They work both indoors and outdoors, in all types of weather.
-Their work is physically strenuous and can be stressful, sometimes involving life-or-death situations and patients who are suffering.
+Their work is physically strenuous and can be stressful, sometimes involving life-or-death situations.

 What does a Paramedic do?

 Paramedics and EMTs typically do the following: